 Current Recipients

-The International Foundation for Ethical Research (IFER) is pleased to announce the recipients of the 2021-22 IFER Graduate Fellowships for Alternatives to the Use of Animals in Science.
-For more details on the research projects, click on the links below.
+The International Foundation for Ethical Research (IFER) is pleased to announce the recipients of 2022-23 IFER Graduate Fellowships for Alternatives to the Use of Animals in Science.

 Xingrui Mou